Serenity0204/YouLostIt-PrivTag/README.md

 ## Code Sample
-- Code Sample is available upon request: [yuhenglin02042003@gmail.com](mailto:yuhenglin02042003@gmail.com)
+- Code Sample is not available due to copyright.